Amingman/LabTechFinder/README.md

 # Lab Tech Finder v1.0
 ### Social app to find a lab technician with a specific skill-set.
-#### Version 1.0 is made within 3 days as General Assembly project.
+Version 1.0 is made within 3 days as General Assembly project.

+Hosted at Render.
 [Use it here](https://lab-tech-finder.onrender.com/)